 By following safety precautions, you contribute to the health, welfare, and safety of the community.
 Keep a first aid kit on hand, follow safety regulations, and keep equipment properly sanitized.
-The following precautions should always be taken with each service guest:
+The following precautions should always be taken with each service quest:

 - 1. Protect the guest's clothing by appropriately draping them. - 2.
 Ask the guest to remove any jewelry, hair accessories, glasses, etc. - 3.
 Keep any and all chemicals away from the eyes.
 In case of eye contact with chemicals, thoroughly rinse the eyes with cold water. - 4.
-Wear gloves when working with chemicals. - Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your service quest.
+Wear gloves when working with chemicals. - 5.
+Remember that anything containing chemically active ingredients must be used carefully to avoid injury to you and your service guest.

-STUDENT PROFESSIONAL DEVELOPMENT GUIDELINES
+FUTURE PROFESSIONAL DEVELOPMENT GUIDELINES

-All students must commit to and follow the Student Professional Development Guidelines during their enrollment at Paul Mitchell The School Columbia, Paul Mitchell The School Charleston, and Paul Mitchell The School Greenville.
+All Future Professionals must commit to and follow the Future Professional Development Guidelines during their enrollment in school.
 These guidelines were established to assist in creating a safe, focused, and enjoyable learning experience.
+Failure to follow these guidelines may result in a coaching under the Future Professional Advisory Policy and may result in termination without prior warning.